atomvm/AtomVM/doc/src/programmers-guide.md

                 echo()
         end.

-In this case, the server program will continuosuly echo the received input back to the client, until the client closes the connection.
+In this case, the server program will continuously echo the received input back to the client, until the client closes the connection.

 For more information about the `gen_tcp` server interface, consult the AtomVM [API Reference Documentation](./api-reference-documentation.md).